 Phone: (360) 416.7810

-JOUR 101 & 202 will meet primarily in Reeves Hall-022 or occasionally Hodson Hall-210.
-Reeves Hall is at the northwest corner of campus and has a radio antenna on the east side of the building.
-Hodson Hall-210 can be accessed from the middle of Hodson Hall through double glass doors and up the stairs/elevator.
+Reeves Hall is at the northwest corner of campus and has a radio antenna tower on the east side of the building.

 Do you need help with speech anxiety?
 Current SVC students--even those not enrolled in one of my courses--can meet with me for access to speech anxiety resources.
 I am happy to chat with you about strategies and tools that can help you manage physiological symptoms and stress associated with giving oral presentations and/or performing.

 EDUCATIONAL BACKGROUND: I graduated from Burlington-Edison High School.
 I received a Bachelor of Arts in Written and Verbal Communications and K-12 teaching credentials from Seattle Pacific University and both a Master of Arts in Speech and a fifth year in Education from Western Washington University.

 PROFESSIONAL BACKGROUND: In addition to teaching at SVC, I taught briefly at Seattle Pacific University, Embry-Riddle Aeronautical University, Western Washington University, Cascades Job Corps Center, and several high schools between 1978-1993.

 SVC EXPERIENCE: I have been an instructor in the Communication Studies/Speech department at Skagit Valley College since 1989, full-time since 1997.
 I commonly teach Interpersonal Communication, Public Speaking, Journalism, learning communities, and integrative experiences that combine communication with poetry or feminism.
 I also work with students on strategies to overcome speech anxiety.